dannyiland/PowerPlant/README.md

 PowerPlant
 ==========

-This project is how I'm automatically watering my patio plants with a solar powered Arduino and aquarium pump.
+This project documents how I'm automatically watering my patio plants with a solar powered Arduino and aquarium pump.

-I wrote this code the day beforeI left for an extended vacation.
+I wrote this code before I left for an extended vacation.
 My wonderful neighbor refilled the 8L container every few days and watered the parts the soaker tube did not water well.
+Water is pumped vertically from the reservoir in 1/4" tubing, then pushed through three rows of soaker tubing on the three rows of herbs.
+The water feeds down off the pallet and runs the length of my balcony, covering all my plants.

 ![This photo was taken the day we got back!](http://i.imgur.com/HziK3qG.png)